About the Centre Mersenne

 Open Access / Diamond Open Access

-The Centre Mersenne cost structure and corresponding funding sources is the following:
+The Centre Mersenne cost structure and corresponding funding sources are as follows:

 Institutions supporting Mathdoc (CNRS, UGA) provide the Centre Mersenne with the necessary resources for the smooth development and running of the infrastructure.